helium/HIP/0029-multisignature-keys.md

 ways to own their Hotspots off-chain.
 This HIP proposes a way to allow for the
 following:

-- Dividing up the responsiblity of Hotspots, OUIs, and HNT across multiple participants.
+- Dividing up the responsiblity of Hotspots, OUIs, HST, and HNT across multiple participants.
 This enables joint accounts and shared custody.
 - Making it substantially more difficult for a compromise of an entire wallet due to a single key.
 This improves security via multi-owner verification.